AstroLabs-AI/AstroModTemplate/README.md

    ```

 3. **Set Up Processing**
+   - Place generator and fuel it with coal
-   - Connect generator to material processor with conduits
+   - Connect to material processor with energy conduits
-   - Process raw ores into dusts for double output
+   - Process raw ores into dusts for 2x output
    - Smelt dusts into ingots

 ## 🔧 Development